tomtyiu/CodeAutogenAI-LLM/README.md

 ## Features
 Single Input Processing: Automatically generates documentation, completes code, reviews code, and generates tests for a given input.
 Code Generation: Generate new code based on a given prompt.
-Documentation Generation ##AutoGen Claude 3.5 Sonnet Welcome to AutoGen Claude 3.5 Sonnet, a comprehensive tool for automating various code-related tasks using the Claude 3.5 Sonnet model from Anthropic.
-This README provides instructions on how to set up, use, and contribute to this project.

-## Table of Contents

-Introduction
-Features
-Installation
-Usage
-Examples
-Contributing
-License

-## Introduction

-AutoGen Claude 3.5 Sonnet is designed to help developers streamline their workflow by providing capabilities for code generation, documentation, code completion, code review, test generation, and debugging.
-Utilizing the advanced natural language processing capabilities of the Claude 3.5 Sonnet model, this tool aims to enhance productivity and code quality.

-## Features
-Single Input Processing: Automatically generates documentation, completes code, reviews code, and generates tests for a given input.
-Code Generation: Generate new code based on a given prompt.
 Documentation Generation: Create clear and comprehensive documentation for any piece of code.
 Code Completion: Complete partially written code snippets.
 Code Review: Provide constructive feedback and suggestions for improvement on existing code.